Primary and Secondary Cycles of Lifespan: My Intuitive Speculation

 I am inclined to conclude that those "dormant" genes are not just idling there, but are active in a way which cannot be detected for two reasons.
 One is already mentioned: the beast in us is keeping them in submission while being primarily engaged in its games of survival.
 And the other reason is that their frequencies are so subtle and not measurable by the same methods, so they look passive.

 Somewhat similar being the case with so called "chi"-energy which is dismissed as an ancient folklore belief by the mainstream science---despite some almost miraculous qigong healings done by qigong masters, and some unexplainable feats performed by shaolin masters.
-When science can't explain something, they often resort to ridicule.
+When science can't explain something, they often resort to ridiculing it.
+Well, academic vanity is just as stupid as an ignorant's, when you really look at it.

 In another conclusion, some of those ET-genes are responsible for a birth of a genius, while some other may be for longevity, or even for extrasensory perception.
 Such conclusion followed that fact that smart specimens like Einstein did not live an impressively long life; and, let's say Mozart even had a short one, along with his musical genius obviously not affecting other areas of his life.
 Namely, he could even be called quite foolish for the way he was mismanaging his money.